After court ruling, Gov. DeSantis eyes tougher homeless camping ban

 “The original bill was written based on some existing precedent, even though we didn’t agree with it.
 I think the Legislature was like, well, we want something that’s going to stick.
 So there may be even more that they could do to tighten that up,” DeSantis said.

-Florida’s law requires local jurisdictions to pick a piece of public property and move people who are camping or sleeping in public spaces toward that location.
-Local camps must include clean restrooms, running water, security on premises and bans on drugs and alcohol.
-The measure bars counties and municipalities from permitting public sleeping or camping on public property without explicit permission.
+Florida’s law requires local jurisdictions to select a piece of public property and move people camping or sleeping in public spaces to that location.
+Local camps must have clean restrooms, running water, on-premises security, and a ban on drugs and alcohol.
+The measure also bars counties and municipalities from permitting public sleeping or camping on public property without explicit permission.

 Enforcement hasn’t been as aggressive in some places as state law would allow.
 In Jacksonville, for example, Democratic Mayor Donna Deegan has been accused by one Republican City Council member of “pushing homeless out of downtown and into the neighborhoods,” a read somewhat corroborated last year by another member who suggested that phase one of the city’s strategy was to clear the population out of downtown.

-Under state law, cities like Jacksonville can be civilly sued starting for not providing enforcement that fulfills the legislative intent of the bill passed by overwhelming, bipartisan margins last year.
+Under state law, cities like Jacksonville can be civilly sued, starting with the failure to provide enforcement that fulfills the legislative intent of the bill passed by overwhelming, bipartisan margins last year.

 A.G.
 Gancarski